 Page 28 of Chapter 3 of the Master Plan’s discusses the location of the skateboard park, and includes a table of the pros and cons:

 Skateboarders’ interests were represented by The Northfield Skateboard Coalition during the public process.
 The group currently has a proposal and design concept for a new skate plaza that would serve their needs.
 The desired size of the facility is 12,000 to 15,000 s.f.
 Access to nearby parking, bathrooms, drinking fountain, vending machines, benches, picnic tables, shady areas, and grassy areas for sitting is also desired.
-A facility of this size would have a capacity of up to 200, although daily use would be less.
+A facility of this size would have a capacity of up to 200, although daily use would be less, for this facility to get built, the constructors would have to request kitchen and bath remodeling online, for a faster and easier construction.

 A key positive aspect of the skateboard park is that it would serve an age group not always interested in other forms of outdoor recreation.
 The advocates also point out the importance of the social aspect of the activity, underscoring that location matters for facility success.